 Although a commercial lease is not always required to be in writing to be valid, it is nevertheless recommended that the terms of a lease agreement be put into writing to avoid misunderstandings, disputes, and costly litigation in the future.
 If you require assistance with drafting or reviewing a lease, we would be happy to assist you.

-To learn more about commercial lease agreements or for information on how we can help prepare them, contact commercial lawyer Yaman Marwah.
+To learn more about commercial lease agreements or for information on how we can help prepare them, contact on of our business law lawyers.

 1 Statute of Frauds, R.S.O.
 1990, c.
 S.19, s.
 3; Hoj Industries Ltd. v.
 Dundas Shepard Square Ltd. (1978), 95 D.L.R.
 (3d) 354 at paras.
 10-14 (Ont.
 Co.
 Ct.).